Double jump phase transition in a soliton cellular automaton: Top soliton lengths at criticality

 \section{Top soliton lengths at criticality}

 In this section we observe that when $p=1/2$, the (suitably scaled) Harris walk converges weakly to a reflected Brownian motion at the process level.
-This then enables us to deduce scaling limits for the top soliton lengths.
+In fact, this weak convergence can be strengthened to ``polynomial convergence'' by appealing to a result from Drmota \cite{drmota2004stochastic}.
+This enables us to deduce scaling limits for the top soliton lengths.